Mike McCallum: Light middleweight

 Mike McCallum turned professional in 1981.
 As a professional, he fought almost exclusively in the USA.
 He first became a world champion in 1984 by defeating Sean Mannion to win the vacant WBA super welterweight title.
-McCallum would defend that title six times, winning all six fights by knock out.
+McCallum would defend that title six times, winning all six fights by knockout.

 His first prominent opponent was future two-weight world champion and future fellow International Boxing Hall of Fame member Julian Jackson, whom McCallum fought in his third title defense.
 McCallum survived some punishment in the first round and came back to stop the undefeated Jackson in the second round.

 McCallum really came to prominence when he knocked out former WBC welterweight title-holder Milton McCrory and former undisputed world welterweight champion, another future International Boxing Hall of Fame member, Donald Curry in 1987.
 Curry was ahead on all three scorecards going into the fifth round when McCallum knocked him out with what some have called a "perfect" left hook.

 Middleweight

 In 1988, he moved up to middleweight, suffering his first defeat, a clear unanimous decision, in an attempt to win the WBA middleweight championship from Sumbu Kalambay.
 In 1989, McCallum defeated Herol Graham by a split decision to win the then-vacant WBA middleweight title (which had been stripped from Kalambay for signing to face IBF champion Michael Nunn).
 He defended the title three times, defeating Steve Collins, Michael Watson, and Kalambay in a rematch.

 McCallum fought IBF middleweight champion James Toney in 1991.
 McCallum was stripped of the WBA title before the bout.
 The fight ended in a draw, and McCallum lost the second fight by a controversial majority decision the following year.
-Some felt that McCallum won both fights.
+Some felt that McCallum had won both fights.